IBMDeveloperUK/Node-RED-with-Watson-APIs-and-Building-custom-Models/CustomModel.md

-- Navigate back to the IBM cloud Dasboard and click `Create Resource` at the top right.
+- Navigate to the IBM cloud Dasboard and click `Create Resource` at the top right.

  (You can find the resources under the hamburger menu at the top left)